-Zamba uses state-of-the-art computer vision and artificial intelligence to perform intensive camera trap video processing work, freeing up more time for humans to focus on interpreting the content and using the results.
+Zamba can automate time-intensive video processing tasks, enabling researchers to focus on interpreting the content and using the results.

 Zamba Cloud is a web application where you can use the zamba algorithms by just uploading videos or pointing to where they are stored.
 Zamba Cloud is created for conservation researchers and wildlife experts who aren’t familiar with using a programming interface.
 If you’d like all of the functionality of zamba without any of the code, this is for you!